betairylia/vulkanVoxelTest/README.md

 In current version, there're two 32x32x32 dynamic chunks moving in the scene.

-With Deferred shading and simple SSAO (No blurring)
+With Deferred shading and simple SSAO (and a 3x3 Gaussian blur with dotProduct > 0.9)

 Block data in each chunk changes every 5 frames.